Getting Invisalign in Bangkok; My Invisalign Journey

 STEP 4.
 Installing your first Invisalign

-I love this dentist place, seriously.
-Nothing was too much bother, I had a million questions, and ended up staying there for about 2.5 hours with questions and some minor treatments.
-First you get one final cleaning, then they shave your teeth a few mm according to the software, to allow your teeth to straighten up and slot in straigh together.
+Getting invisalign in Bangkok, I love this dentist place, seriously.
+Nothing was too much bother, I had a million questions and ended up staying there for about 2.5 hours with questions and some minor treatments.
+First, you get one final cleaning, then they shave your teeth a few mm according to the software, to allow your teeth to straighten up and slot in straight together.

 You then get your first lesson how to put them in and take them out, again a very weird feeling.
 It doesn’t hurt at all, but you do feel some pressure in your mouth, a gentle squeeze and to be honest I loved the feeling.
 Feeling like your teeth are FINALLY getting shifted into straight lines is really nice.

-Also, because they look/act like retainers, you can use some flouride gel each evening with your invisalign to whiten your teeth, a nice little bonus as you struggle through your journey!
-So here I am, on Day 2 with my invisalign fitted.
+Also, because they look/act like retainers, you can use some fluoride gel each evening with your Invisalign to whiten your teeth.
+A nice little bonus as you struggle through your journey!
+So here I am, on Day 2 with my Invisalign fitted.
 I’ll be blogging a lot more about it, and how it feels etc, but it’s a great start and I’m delighted with how everything has been so far!
 Thanks for reading!

 Remember, never travel without travel insurance!
 And never overpay for travel insurance!